 The donated funds must be administered in accordance with all standard and required procurement, contracting, and administrative requirements.

-Additionally, Boards must be aware that CCIP as a whole must comply with the CCIP application and with CCDF program and grant requirements, including TWC’s Child Care Services Guide and the Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and its implementation regulations.
+Additionally, Boards must be aware that the project implemented must comply with the CCIP application and with CCDF program and grant requirements, including the requirements in TWC’s Child Care Services Guide and the Office of Management and Budget’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and its implementation regulations.

+NLF: Boards must be aware that the procurement of all goods and services funded under CCIP must be conducted, to the maximum extent practical, in a manner providing full and open competition consistent with applicable administrative requirements.

 NLF: Boards must be aware that a 5 percent administration limit applies to CCIP funds granted to the Board.

 NLF: Boards must be aware that CCIP expenditures must be reported in TWC’s Cash Draw and Expenditure Reporting (CDER) system under the allowable Child Care Quality cost categories.